isomerpages/cris-precise/news-and-highlights/events/_posts/2026-03-31-post-Integrative Perspectives on the Host Microbiome and Mental Wellbeing.md

 <p>The gut microbiome and brain are deeply interconnected regulators of mental
 health.
-This symposium brings together researchers across disciplines to explore how microbial signals shape brain function, behaviour, and psychiatric risk, and what this means for preventing and treating mental illness.
+This symposium brings together researchers across disciplines to explore how microbial signals shape brain function, behaviour, and psychiatric risk.
 At the heart of this symposium is an <a href="/precise-expands-microbiome-mental-health-research-internationally-with-uw-madison/" rel="noopener nofollow" target="_blank">international collaboration spanning Singapore and the United States.</a>
 </p>
 <p>The <a href="/glow-gut-linked-outcomes-in-wellbeing/" class="underline underline underline-offset-2 decoration-1 decoration-current/40 hover:decoration-current focus:decoration-current" rel="noopener noreferrer nofollow" target="_blank">GLOW (Gut Linked Outcomes in Wellbeing)</a> cohort
 study is one of Asia's largest investigations into the gut microbiome and